 Reflecting on Scripture together when schedules feel full

 God’s Word has a way of drawing our scattered thoughts into focus.
-Three passages in particular can frame this season with hope, offering Scripture for students: Steady Faith and Courage.
-Each invites us to walk into school hallways with courage and kindness shaped by Christ.
+These three passages can frame this season with hope: Scripture for students: Steady Faith and Courage

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”– Proverbs 3:5–6 (ESV)